roboogle/gtkmvc3/gtkmvco/docs/manual/observers.rst

 The type of the notification method is decided at declaration time, by using specific flags as keyword arguments.
-Later in the notification method, parameter :py:obj:`info` will carry specific information which depend on the notification type.
+Later in the notification method, parameter :obj:`info` will carry specific information which depend on the notification type.
 In the following table details of all the supported types are presented.